55LM3/vortex-docs/content/guides/remote-functions.md

+---
+title: Remote Functions
+description: Two-way communication between the server and clients, with a return value.
+---

 # Remote Functions
 A `RemoteFunction` calls between the server and clients and waits for a response.
 Unlike a `RemoteEvent`, it yields the calling script until the other side returns a value.
 For firing one-way communication signals that don't need a response, use [RemoteEvent](/guides/remote-events/) instead.